Changing Exim’s Sending IP

 Changing the IP Per Domain

-If you want your users with dedicated IP addresses to be able to use those IPs to send email as well, you can add them to /etc/mailips. cPanel actually now has documentation on how to do this properly:
+If you want your users with dedicated IP addresses to be able to use those IPs to send email as well, you can add them to /etc/mailips as well in the format of:

 If you have multiple dedicated IP domains already, I’ve devised a simple loop you can use to populate /etc/mailips automatically: